 3. Should the US establish a national gun registry?

-4. Countries like Israel and China require all citizens to serve in the army.
+4. Countries like Israel and China require all citizens to serve in the military.
 Is this a good or bad policy?

 5. Should the police force require all its officers to wear body cameras while on duty?